IRBLReproduction/FaultExpSuites/README.md

-# FaultExpSuits
+# FaultExpSuites
-FaultExpSuits is a set of collections which includes bug reports and scripts preparing resources for Fault Localization experiment.
-This documents explains this repository, what we include and how to use this data.
+FaultExpSuites is a collection of set of bug reports and git repository for Fault Localization experiment.
+This collection has 10,017 bug reports collected from 51 Subjects and each bug report is mapped to the source code of the corresponding version.
+Therefore, we can support your detail experiment as giving this version mapping information.
+And we also support you that you can experiment with other Subjects as offering scripts used to make this collection.
+This document explains how to use this benchmark to your experiment and how reproduce the result of our paper titled IR-based Bug Localization: Reproducibility Study on the Performance of State-of-the-Art Approaches.

 ### Subjects ( Bug and Source Code Repository )